With Answers! | Download Homosexuality ESL Lesson plan here: Gay-Parade-Police-Moscow-Intermediate-30052011.docx

 I don't like to for more than two days in a row.

-What jobs tend to be dominated by gay people?
-Why is that?
+- Are there certain jobs that tend to be dominated by gay people?
+If so, why is that?

-Sigmund Freud believed that “normal” people have homosexual tendencies.
-This means that everyone is gay to a degree.
+- Sigmund Freud believed that all people have homosexual tendencies.
+In other words, everyone is gay to a degree.
 What do you think of this idea?